dimonchikous/character-to-ascii-code/README.md

 # character-to-ascii-code
-Character to ascii code(num) is simple program on c++.
-This program converting your character to a number of ascii code/
+Character to ascii code(num) is a simple program on c++.
+This program converting your character to a number of ascii code

 How to install and launch: